HimangiM/Just-Go-with-the-Flow-Self-Supervised-Scene-Flow-Estimation/README.md

   The TF operators are included under src/tf_ops.
 Check the [CUDA compatability](https://en.wikipedia.org/wiki/CUDA#GPUs_supported) and edit the architecture accordingly in makefiles of each folder (tf_ops/sampling, tf_ops/grouping, tf_ops/3d_interpolation).
 Finally, move into each directory and run make.
 As a shortcut, you can also run source make_tf_ops.sh after editing the architecture.

 ### Datasets
-   You can download the kitti dataset from the Google Drive [link](https://drive.google.com/drive/u/1/folders/1WNqrfUBR-EdN2ns_0D3FIdJBAPmFkaOo).
+   Download the kitti dataset from the Google Drive [link](https://drive.google.com/drive/u/1/folders/1WNqrfUBR-EdN2ns_0D3FIdJBAPmFkaOo).
 Each file is in the .npz format and has three keys: pos1, pos2 and gt, representing the first frame of point cloud, second frame of point cloud and the ground truth scene flow vectors for the points in the first frame.
 Create a folder with name data_preprocessing and download the kitti dataset in it.
 The dataset directory should look as follows:
    ```
    Self-Supervised-Scene-Flow-Estimation
    |--data_preprocessing